Why Sales Teams Underperform Without Structure

 - Alignment between organisational goals and individual objectives

-- Regular one-to-one performance discussions
+- Regular one-on-one performance discussions

 - Strong accountability frameworks